Skip to content

 As originally filed · December 17, 2024

-Dates in the state case, listed with the order that set each one.
-New York criminal courts post no filings online; appearance details come from the court system's own case lookup.
+Dates in the state case, listed with the order or court lookup that anchors each one.
+New York criminal courts do not maintain an open filing docket; calendar details come from the court system's own case lookup.

-The main state-court filings, from the indictment to the May 2026 suppression decision.
-Each entry links to the official copy.
+The main state-court filings, from the indictment through the current scheduling order.
+Each entry is labeled as an official record or an unofficial copy.

 The state-case records on this page come from these sources.